-(x) [sic.; seemingly should be z] authorize Lessee to file a termination of any existing Financing Statement relating to the Properties.

-Importantly, the words "Financing Statement" and "Properties" as used in the quoted language were capitalized defined terms.
-The next paragraph of the Synthetic Lease Termination Agreement told the reader where to look for definitions of capitalized terms that did not otherwise appear.
-It referred the reader to an earlier document, defined as the "Participation Agreement," that had been entered into back in October 2001 when the Synthetic Lease was put into place.
+(x) [sic.; seemingly should be z] authorize Lessee to file a termination of any existing Financing Statement relating to the Properties.18 language were capitalized defined terms.
+The next paragraph of the Synthetic Lease Termination otherwise appear.
+It referred the reader to an earlier document, defined as the "Participation